Scientific analysis servers

 - Default Redhat Enterprise Linux development environment.

-- The JASMIN Analysis Platform installed, providing commonly-used open source analysis tools.
-E.g. NCO, CDO, Python, R.
+- The software packages that make up the JASMIN Analysis Platform are all installed - providing commonly-used open source analysis tools.
+These packages include: NCO, CDO, Python2.7 (with netCDF4, matplotlib, numpy etc.,) and R.

 - Access to proprietary tools, e.g. IDL and Intel Fortran, through the Module System.